 Vicki is a reporter for the Gotham Gazette, whose job it is to report on the Batman.
 She was frequently romantically attracted to Batman (and Bruce Wayne on occasion), and repeatedly suspected they were the same person.
 She eventually proved this hypothesis in the Bruce Wayne: Road Home story.

 At the age of nine, Timothy Drake cleverly deduced the identities of Batman and Robin.
 Four years later, after the death of Jason Todd, Tim convinced Batman that he should be the new Robin.
-Eventually resigning from the role, he is now Red Robin, leader of the Teen Titans.
+He would later become leader of Young Justice.

 Basil Karlo was an actor who upon discovering that a remake of one of his classic horror movies was being made went insane and began killing the cast and crew, wearing the mask of the film's villain Clayface, until stopped by Batman.
 Initially having no superpowers, Karlo joined with a group of other "Clayfaces" and stole their combined powers, allowing him to shapeshift into any forms he wants.

 The head of Arkham Asylum and recently he has been operating secretly as Black Mask, until he was captured and thrown into his own Asylum.

 Damian Wayne is the son of Bruce Wayne and Talia al Ghul.
 Trained by the League of Assassins all his life, Damian joined his father’s side in the war against crime by becoming the fifth Robin.

 A deranged scientist who performs twisted surgeries on his victims to make them into Dollotrons, his idea of perfection.
 Professor Pyg often comes into conflict with Batman and was formerly an agent of Spyral.

 Flaming member of the Circus of Strange.